1. Evaluate your current feedback culture

 - Bias-free and fair.

-With a people enablement platform like Leapsome, you can easily deliver efficient, organized reviews that are objective and inclusive.
+A people enablement platform like Leapsome, uses sophisticated performance review software to deliver efficient and organized feedback, that is objective and inclusive.
 You can also track performance metrics over time to ensure reviews are working as they should.

-For more tips, check out our playbook on how to write an employee performance review.
+For more tips, check out our playbook on how to write a performance review.